susom/realtime-randomization/README.md

 ### Notes
 This module uses some core REDCap methods not documented for EM usage.
 As a result, there is a higher chance future updates to REDCap could affect this project.
 Use of this module should be tested before/after each upgrade.

+### Fixes
+2021-04-26 Fixed a bug where smart-variables using the instrument name were failing